HomeArticlesHow ToReduce CAC

 CAC reduction compounds from many small wins rather than one large fix.
 Systematic A/B testing across ad creative, landing pages, and offers turns guesswork into a repeatable process.

-Document what works in a shared playbook so wins transfer across campaigns and channels instead of being rediscovered independently by each team.
+Document what works in a shared playbook so wins transfer across campaigns and channels instead of getting rediscovered independently by each team.

 Common Mistakes to Avoid

 Focusing on CAC without checking the LTV:CAC ratio.
-A channel with a lower CAC is not automatically better if it also brings in lower-value customers.
+A channel with a lower CAC isn't automatically better if it also brings in lower-value customers.
 A paid channel with $80 CAC but only $200 average LTV (a 2.5:1 ratio) can be worse for the business than a channel with $150 CAC and $900 LTV (a 6:1 ratio).
-Always pair CAC reduction efforts with LTV:CAC Ratio Calculator checks to confirm you are optimizing for profitability, not just for a smaller number.
+Pair CAC reduction efforts with LTV:CAC Ratio Calculator checks to confirm you're optimizing for profitability, not just for a smaller number.

 Formula & Methodology